cameronneylon/barcelona-declaration-website-wgs/content/working_groups.md

 <hr class="small">
 {{< /rawhtml >}}

-All working groups will present themselves at the [Bologna Meeting on Open Research Information](/conference_2025_bologna/) on May 28th, where they will discuss their plans with the community.
+All working groups presented themselves at the [Bologna Meeting on Open Research Information](/conference_2025_bologna/) in May 2025.
+The [Report on the Bologna Meeting on Open Research Information](https://doi.org/10.5281/zenodo.15730917) captures key outcomes of the meeting, highlights progress, priorities, and next steps across the Barcelona Declaration’s working groups.
-Please [sign up here](https://forms.gle/VjsucNEQCzg7tgK88) if you're interested in attending the meeting online.

-Following the Bologna Meeting on Open Research Information, we also intend to publish a series of posts highlighting each Barcelona Declaration working group in turn, sharing more information about their plans for action and ways to be informed and involved.
+We intend to publish a series of posts highlighting each Barcelona Declaration working group in turn, sharing more information about their plans for action and ways to be informed and involved.